c3e/CeilingPixelLamp/README.md

 Description:
 This Project is a Ceiling RGB Pixel Lamp.
-Currently it just supports the standalone mode, but there is a slave mode planned for operating as a RGB pixel matrix later on.
+Currently it just supports the standalone mode, but the slave mode is in development for operating as a RGB pixel matrix later on.

 Standalone Mode:
 In standalone mode,